zack781/Network-Framework-with-Transparent-Access-Control/README.md

-# DCCD
-Low latency high security/transparency network framework
+# Network Framework with Transparent Access Control

-Goal: Implementing a low latency network framework with a decentralized access control mechanism and a centralized broker for data channels
+Goal: Implementing a decentralized access control mechanism and a centralized broker for data/control channels

 This experimental project would be a part of the Corelink project development https://corelink-docs.hsrn.nyu.edu/